-Pilates During Christmas: The Calm Way to Stay Strong Without Burning Out
+Pilates During Christmas: Stay Strong Without Burning Out

 Christmas is a tricky time for the body.
 Between the cold, the travel, the long stretches of sitting on low sofas, and the general disruption to routine, most people lose mobility before they lose fitness.
 That stiffness and soreness is what makes January training feel like punishment.At The Pilates Clinic, we are qualified Pilates instructors and we know that Christmas is not the time to overhaul your body; it is the time to stop it from falling apart.